MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/pythonplugin.md

   (note that a small percentage of packages might be incompatible with the limitations enforced by the sandbox in which the plugin is run).
 * The Python image also contain common ML packages: `tensorflow`, `keras`, `torch`, `hdbscan`, `xgboost` and other useful packages.
 * The plugin imports *numpy* (as `np`) & *pandas* (as `pd`) by default.
 You can import other modules as needed.
-* The Python sandbox limits accessing the network, therefore, the Python code can't dynamically install additional Python packages that are not included in the image.
-Open a **New support request** in the Azure portal  if you need specific packages.
+* The Python sandbox limits accessing the network, therefore, the Python code can't install additional Python packages (that are not pre-installed) using the standard "pip install" method.
+If you need specific package, we recommend openning a **support request** in the Azure portal  to check whether it can be added to the common image.